 If you are visiting the Mater Hospital, Mountjoy Prison, or simply Bohemians FC in Dalymount Park, the Golden Chip is a local favorite for fish and chips on this side of Dublin.
 If you are not, the detour to the Golden Chip, just a bit outside the city center, is worth it.
 Fish and chips start at six Euros, or you might opt for the Tex-Mex Quaterpounder for that extra bit of yeeee-haw!

 Address: 108 Phibsborough Road, Phibsborough, Dublin 7

-A final thought … you can also get fish and chips at Harry Ramsden’s, a UK chain with a presence in some Dublin shopping centers (Tallaght and Liffey Valley at the time of writing).
+You can also get fish and chips at Harry Ramsden’s, a UK chain with a presence in some Dublin shopping centers (Tallaght and Liffey Valley at the time of writing).
 While they do a good portion of mushy peas, overall they are a bit soul-less, being part of a franchise operation.
 Similar caveats go for the ubiquitous Irish chain Supermac’s, also offering cod and chips.
 Having said that, both are not bad, and definitely better than going famished.